Encino, Texas

 Encino (/ɛnˈsiːnoʊ/ en-SEE-noh) is a census-designated place (CDP) in Brooks County, Texas, United States.
 It is 18 miles south of the county seat of Falfurrias.
-The population was 143 at the 2010 census.
+The population was 109 at the 2020 census.
 It is the site of a United States Border Patrol interior checkpoint.

+History

+Encino is located in what once was a Mexican land grant dating back to 1832 called “La Encantada y Encina del Pozo”.
+The name of the grant, translating in english to “Enchanted Place and Live Oak in a Hole”, was inspired by an oak tree of notable size on the land which cattle would gather under for shade which a depression in the soil.
+The current community was permanently settled in 1904 when the Texas and New Orleans Railroad extended a line through Encino, and the local post office was built in 1914.

 Geography

 Encino is located at 26.941838°N 98.110663°W. The community is situated along U.S. Highway 281 (Future Interstate 69C), 18 mi south of Falfurrias in southern Brooks County.